Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Conclusions

 We plan to extend our present study to the physical (3+1)-dimensional (4D) theories of the gravitation and higher dimensional (super)string theories where there is existence of the diffeomorphism invariance.
-In our earlier work [38], we have discussed the BRST approach to a bosonic string theory where there is a 2D diffeomorphism symmetry on the world-sheet.
-We have also discussed the reparameterization symmetry transformations for the non-relativistic particle where space and time variables have been treated as operators [39].
-It would be interesting to discuss the (anti-)BRST symmetries for the {\it classical} reparameterization symmetry of this theory, too.
 In other words, we plan to apply the ideas of MBTSA and ACSA {\it together} to find out the (anti-)BRST symmetries of the above mentioned theories.
-The mathematical elegance, rigor and beauty of the MBTSA [26, 37] should find more applications to some physical systems of interest in theoretical high energy physics.
-We envisage to take up these challenges in our future investigations [40].\\
+The mathematical elegance, rigor and beauty of the MBTSA [22, 26] should find more applications to some physical systems of interest in theoretical high energy physics.
+We envisage to take up these challenges in our future investigations.
+Before we end this section, it is worthwhile to point out that in our earlier works (see, e.g. [27, 28]), we have applied the techniques and tricks of ACSA to obtain the nilpotent symmetries of the ${\cal N} = 2$ SUSY quantum mechanical models of interest.
+However, we have found that the conserved charges are {\it not} absolutely anticommuting.
+Thus, our observation of the absolute anticommutativity property in the context of (anti-)BRST charges is {\it novel} and interesting.\\